Characterization of causal ancestral graphs for time series with latent confounders: Markov equivalence classes of ts-DMAGs and causal discovery

 \subsection{Considered background knowledges}

-In what follows we will consider the following background knowledges:
+In the below discussions we are interested in the following background knowledges.

-\begin{mydef}[Specific background knowledges] A DMAG $\M$ with time series structure is consistent with$\ldots$ \begin{itemize*} \item $\ldots$ the \emph{background knowledge of an underlying ts-DAG}, denoted as $\BRtsDAG$, if and only if $\M$ is a ts-DMAG. \item $\ldots$ the \emph{background knowledge of an underlying ts-DAG for stationarifications}, denoted as $\BRtsDAGstat$, if and only if $\M$ is a stationarified ts-DMAG. \item $\ldots$ the \emph{background knowledge of time order and repeating ancestral relationships}, denoted as $\BRtora$, if and only if $\M$ is time ordered and has repeating ancestral relationships. \item $\ldots$ the \emph{background knowledge of time order and repeating orientations}, denoted as $\BRtora$, if and only if $\M$ is time ordered and has repeating orientations. \end{itemize*} \end{mydef}
+\begin{mydef}[Specific background knowledges] The \emph{background knowledge of$\ldots$} \begin{itemize} \item $\ldots$ \emph{an underlying ts-DAG} is the background knowledge $\BRtsDAG$ for which $\BRtsDAG(\M) = 1$ if and only if $\M$ is a ts-DMAG, i.e., $\BRtsDAG(\M) = 1$ if and only if there is a ts-DAG $\D$ with $\M = \Mtaumax(\D)$. \item $\ldots$ \emph{an underlying ts-DAG for stationarifications} is the background knowledge $\BRtsDAGstat$ for which $\BRtsDAGstat(\M) = 1$ if and only if $\M$ is a stationarified ts-DMAG, i.e., $\BRtsDAGstat(\M) = 1$ if and only if there is a ts-DAG $\D$ with $\M = \Mtaumaxstat(\D)$. \item $\ldots$ \emph{time order and repeating ancestral relationships} is the background knowledge $\BRtora$ for which $\BRtora(\M) = 1$ if and only if $\M$ is time ordered and has repeating ancestral relationships. \item $\ldots$ \emph{time order and repeating orientations} is the background knowledge $\BRtoro$ for which $\BRtoro(\M) = 1$ if and only if $\M$ is time ordered and has repeating orientations. \end{itemize} \end{mydef}

-The first of these is as much background knowledge as is available in the considered time series setting.
-In Sec.~\ref{sec:tsDPAGs} it will be used to define ts-DPAGs.
-The second is the equivalent background knowledge when working with stationarified DMAGs instead of standard (i.e., non-stationarified) DMAGs.
-Given that a ts-DMAG and its stationarification are in one-to-one correspondence, see Sec.~\ref{sec:characterization_stat_DMAG}, one might also expect the corresponding DPAGs to carry the same information.
-Interestingly, as we will show in Sec.~\ref{sec:why_DPAG_of_tsDPAG}, this is not the case.
-The third and fourth, which equally apply for both standard and stationarified DMAGs, are included for comparison with existing causal discovery algorithms.
+The first background knowledge $\BRtsDAG$ is as much background knowledge as is available in the time series setting defined in Sec.~\ref{sec:process}.
+In Sec.~\ref{sec:tsDPAGs} we will use $\BRtsDAG$ to define ts-DPAGs.
+The second background knowledge $\BRtsDAGstat$ is the equivalent background knowledge when working with stationarified ts-DMAGs $\Mtaumaxstat(\D)$ instead of ts-DMAGs $\Mtaumax(\D)$.
+We will use $\BRtsDAGstat$ to compare causal discovery based on $\Mtaumax(\D)$ with causal discovery based on $\Mtaumaxstat(\D)$.
+Given that a ts-DMAG $\Mtaumax(\D)$ and its stationarification $\Mtaumaxstat(\D)$ are in one-to-one correspondence, see Sec.~\ref{sec:characterization_stat_DMAG}, one might also expect the corresponding DPAGs to carry the same information.
+Interestingly, as we will show in Sec.~\ref{sec:why_DPAG_of_tsDPAG}, this expectation is incorrect.
+The third and fourth background knowledges $\BRtora$ and $\BRtoro$ equally apply to both standard and stationarified ts-DMAGs.
+They are included for comparison with existing causal discovery algorithms.